Enter your details once to see multiple quotes from different insurers.

 Our promotion is applicable to a wide range of insurers.
 So you do not have to change insurers just to enjoy our promotion.
 You can simply appoint InsureDIY as your servicing adviser and redeem your DIY$ for a cash rebate.

-Applicable to AXA, NTUC Income, HLA, Liberty, Tokio Marine, MSIG and Sompo car insurance policies bought through InsureDIY.
+Promotion is applicable to Income, HLA, Liberty, Tokio Marine, MSIG, Sompo and Etiqa car insurance policies bought through InsureDIY.

-Complete the transfer of adviser form to appoint InsureDIY as your renewing adviser and email it back to us at email@example.com.
-Then go to our reward page to redeem your cashback voucher.
-Redeem up to $200 cashback voucher for only DIY$160.
+Choose your existing insurer from the list below.
+Complete the transfer of adviser form to appoint InsureDIY as your renewing adviser and email it back to us at [email protected].

 It takes 2-3 working days for the insurer to send your new insurance policy details to us, so be sure to buy your policy early.

-If you would like to compare against other insurers, simply click here to get more quotations!
+If you would like to compare against other insurers, simply email us at [email protected] to get more quotations!

 Car Insurance is also eligible for the Refer a Friend programme.
-Refer your friends and family to purchase or renew their Car Insurance through InsureDIY and get DIY$10 for each referral.
+Refer your friends and family to purchase or renew their Car Insurance through InsureDIY and get DIY$30 for each referral.

 DIY$ can be exchanged for vouchers including InsureDIY vouchers, NTUC Fairprice and Cold Storage vouchers.
 Check out our rewards catalogue here.